etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.rst

     d: dict = filter_by_key('x': 1, 'y': 2}, 'x')

-When type hint techniques are adopted by a project, type annotations can fully replace ad-hoc type checks throughout the code.
+Static typing tends to make programs more reliable by leveraging explicit type information, computing types compatibility and failing gracefully when a type error is discovered.
+When type hinting is adopted by a project, type annotations can fully replace ad-hoc type checks throughout the code.

 Pythonista's power tools
 ------------------------